 Why bringing back woolly mammoths is a bad idea

 5. The cloned mammoths would likely be used as products.
-Assuming completely successful cloning to make healthy animals, the cloned woolly mammoths would almost certainly lead miserable lives and would never have true freedom.
-They’d be like cramped zoo creatures.
-The cloners would definitely keep the mammoths confined in some way and charge people to see them to re-coop some of the millions spent to clone them.
-Even though some have envisioned a large zoo park-like area of Siberia or elsewhere for the mammoths to roam, that doesn’t seem likely to work out very well.
+Let’s assume completely successful cloning to make healthy animals.
+Even then, the cloned woolly mammoths would almost certainly lead miserable lives.
+They would never have true freedom.
+The mammoths would be like cramped zoo creatures.
+The cloners would definitely keep the mammoths confined in some way.
+They’d charge people to see them to re-coop some of the millions spent to clone them.
+Some have envisioned a large zoo park-like area of Siberia or elsewhere for the mammoths to roam.
+However, that doesn’t seem likely to work out very well.
 The animals would be so valuable there would have to be tight security, which wouldn’t work well in a large space.

 4. Sick mammoths.
 There is a strong possibility that any successfully cloned mammoths would become ill.
 Our current world is not their world.
 The weather is different and warmer than mammoths are used to.
 The ecosystem is different too.
 They may be accustomed to a different microbiome.
 You can see how poorly elephants are doing in our current world already as well.
-What makes anyone think that mammoths would do OK?
-Analysis of the remains of Mastodons, extinct creatures related to both elephants and mammoths, indicates remarkably high rates (above 50%) of Tuberculosis (TB) in these animals, potentially even to the point of contributing to extinction via a TB pandemic, suggesting they and woolly mammoths may be even more vulnerable to TB and other diseases than elephants.
+What makes anyone think that mammoths would do better or even just OK?
+Analysis of the remains of Mastodons, extinct creatures related to both elephants and mammoths, indicates remarkably high rates (above 50%) of Tuberculosis (TB).
+These findings suggest woolly mammoths may be highly vulnerable to TB.

 2. Advancing the notion that human cloning is acceptable too.
 Cloning the mammoths and the media feeding frenzy that would follow would make the public more accepting of cloning humans.
 I suspect we’d see accelerated attempts to clone Neanderthals as well, which to me seems inherently unethical.